 During the second phase, the officer completes two tasks.
-First, the officer must observe and interview the driver.
-Most of all, the officer must decide if he (or she) is going to ask the driver to get out of the car.
+First, the officer must watch and ask the driver questions.
+Most of all, the officer must make a choice.
+Does he ask the driver to get out of the car?
 If the officer asks the driver to get out, then he must watch how the driver exits the car.
 This is step two.

 Equally important in phase two, the officer looks for common DUI clues.
 They include watching for:

 If the officer sees these clues, he will ask the driver to get out of the car.
 In effect, the officer already suspects the driver is DUI.
 The officer will then go to phase three.